alxpez/authorized-roles/README.md

 * `npm install authorized-roles`
 * `bower install authorized-roles`

-and add authorized-roles.js (or .min version) to your index.html
+and add authorized-roles.js (or .min) to your index.html

 ### Usage